Consultation has now closed

 How could we monitor voluntary assisted dying to make sure the process is safe and effective?

-Your views will help inform the development of a voluntary assisted dying model for the ACT.
+Your views helped to inform the development of a voluntary assisted dying model for the ACT.